Vermont Vegetable and Berry Growers Association

 Annual dues are set by the Board of Directors.

-2018.
-You can pay for membership and/or make an optional donation to
+up for CAPS accreditation, and/or make an optional donation to

 memberships for 2019 start at $55/year, and for 2019 include an ad in the January 21, 2019 Annual